skuid/prefect/README.md

 Rendered file at kubernetes/prod/us-east-2/webapp/config.yaml
 ```

 Prefect will automatically create the files in the directory specified by each target.
+Ommiting
+the `directory` key in a target will make prefect print to STDOUT.

 ## Functions